-Learn more about Exodus in the NIV College Press Commentary Series
+7 Questions on Exodus in the The College Press NIV Commentary Series

 Randall Bailey (Phd.
 Drew University) is the Professor of Bible and the Director of the Kearley Graduate School of Theology at Faulkner University.
 He primarily teaches Old Testament courses, including Hebrew and Aramaic.
 He teaches at both the undergraduate and graduate level.
 He has led over 20 trips to the former Soviet Union as a short-term missionary.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Exodus?

 I had been a participant in writing the introductory volume to the series in which my Exodus Commentary appeared.
 As you know many series like this have an introductory volume that contains introductions to the Bible books in which commentaries are written for that series.
 In the College Press NIV Old Testament Introduction, I wrote Introductions to Genesis, Exodus, Leviticus, Numbers, Deuteronomy, and Daniel.
 When I completed that, they asked me to write the commentary on Exodus.
 It had been delayed, but because I got my work in in a timely manner and my writing style fit with what we were doing in that series, I was most happy and honored to be asked to write this commentary.